 What I like about this filter is its quiet operation.
 This is one of the features that a good in-tank filter should have.
 I can truly enjoy watching the fish swim around in total peace.
 This is very practical to use in home offices, libraries, or mancaves where comfortable silence is required.

 In addition to the two positive features that I mentioned, this filter is extremely durable.
 It was able to withstand two accidental falls when I was adjusting the flow rate.
 It didn’t break or had its parts fall apart from the inside.

 Another applaudable feature that I truly enjoy about this filter is its adjustable GPH.
-Other in-tank filters doesn’t have this kind of feature.
-From 130 GPH, I can bring down the flow rate down to 10 GPH, which is really cool.
+Other in-tank filters don’t have this kind of feature.
+From 130 GPH, I can bring the flow rate down to 10 GPH, which is really cool.
 Adjusting the flow rate rally makes my fish happy.

 What I don’t appreciate about this in-tank filter is its occasional wild vibration.
-Although I said before that this filter operates quietly, there are some wild vibrations that happens from time to time.
-This causes me a little discomfort especially if I’m relaxing near the aquarium reading a book or browsing the internet using my mobile phone, I get irritated by the vibrations coming from the filter’s motor.
+Although I said before that this filter operates quietly, there are some wild vibrations that happen from time to time.
+This causes me a little discomfort, especially if I’m relaxing near the aquarium, reading a book, or browsing the internet using my mobile phone, I get irritated by the vibrations coming from the filter’s motor.

 5. Fluval C Power Filter

-As much as we want to be always there for our lovely fishes, there are times when we can’t.
-So, it is best to find pet essentials like Fluval C Power Filter to give us peace of mind and assurance whenever we leave them in their aquariums.
+As much as we want to be always there for our lovely fish, there are times when we can’t.
+So, it is most suitable to find pet essentials like Fluval C Power Filter to give us peace of mind and assurance whenever we leave them in their aquariums.

 Installing the unit or removing and reinserting parts is no sweat.
-You won’t be needing help from their service crew.
+You won’t need help from their service crew.
 Cleaning is also easy peasy.
 I always check the indicators to give me a signal when I should start cleaning.